about US

 Intersectionality Women’s Programmes CIC (IWP) is a survivor-led, trauma-informed further education and empowerment provider.
 We support women and girls aged 14+ who are rebuilding their lives after domestic abuse, intersectional barriers, hardship, exclusion, or trauma.

-We deliver accredited qualifications, employability skills, and wellbeing support in safe, community-based spaces helping women move forward into education, employment, and independence at their own pace.
+We deliver accredited qualifications, employability skills, and wellbeing support in safe, community-based spaces.
+Our programmes help women move forward into education, employment, and independence at their own pace.

 What Makes Us Different: